wdporter/i-am-that-vuepress/18-to-know-what-you-are-find-out-what-you-are-not/readme.md

 # 18. To Know What You Are, Find What You Are Not

->To know what you are you must first investigate and know what you are not.
-And to know what you are not you must watch yourself carefully, rejecting all that does not necessarily go with the basic fact: ‘I am’ … Our usual attitude is of ‘I am this’.
-Separate consistently and perseveringly the ‘I am’ from ‘this’ or ‘that’.
+>To know what you are, you must first investigate and know what you are not.
+And to know what you are not, you must watch yourself carefully, rejecting all that does not necessarily go with the basic fact: ‘I am’ … Our usual attitude is of ‘I am this’.
+Consistently and perseveringly separate the ‘I am’ from ‘this’ or ‘that’ and try to feel what it means to <span style=font-style:normal>be</span>, just to <span style=font-style:normal>be</span>, without beïng ‘this’ or ‘that’.

 **Questioner:**&ensp;Your way of describing the universe as consisting of matter, mind and spirit is one of the many.
-There are other patterns to which the universe is expected to conform, and one is at a loss to know which pattern is true and which is not.
-One ends in suspecting that all patterns are only verbal and that no pattern can contain reality.
+There are other patterns to which the universe is expected to conform and one is at a loss to know which pattern is true and which is not.
+One ends by suspecting that all patterns are only verbal and that no pattern can contain reality.
 According to you, reality consists of three expanses: The expanse of matter–energy (<span data-tippy-content="The great expanse of existence, the universe of matter and energy.">mahadakash</span>), the expanse of consciousness (<span data-tippy-content="[<em>chit</em>, to perceive + <em>akash</em>, expanse, sky] <em>Brahman</em> in its aspect of limitless knowledge, the expanse of awareness.
 Variously used for consciousness, individual as well as universal.">chidakash</span>) and of pure spirit (<span data-tippy-content="The great expanse, the timeless and spaceless reality; the Absolute beïng.">paramakash</span>).
 The first is something that has both movement and inertia.
-That we perceive.
+That one we perceive.
 We also know that we perceive — we are conscious and also aware of beïng conscious.
 Thus, we have two: matter–energy and consciousness.
 Matter seems to be in space while energy is always in time, beïng connected with change and measured by the rate of change.
 Consciousness seems to be somehow here and now, in a single point of time and space.
 But you seem to suggest that consciousness too is universal — which makes it timeless, spaceless and impersonal.
 I can somehow understand that there is no contradiction between the timeless and spaceless and the here and now, but impersonal consciousness I cannot fathom.
-To me consciousness is always focalised, centred, individualised: a person.
+To me consciousness is always focalised, centred and individualised in a person.
 You seem to say that there can be perceiving without a perceiver, knowing without a knower, loving without a lover, acting without an actor.
 I feel that the trinity of knowing, knower and known can be seen in every movement of life.
 Consciousness implies a conscious beïng, an object of consciousness and the fact of beïng conscious.
 That which is conscious I call a person.
 A person lives in the world, is a part of it, affects it and is affected by it.

-**Maharaj:**&ensp;Why don’t you enquire how real are the world and the person?
+**Maharaj:**&ensp;Why don’t you enquire how real the world and the person are?

 **Q:**&ensp;Oh, no!
 I need not enquire.
 Enough if the person is not less real than the world in which the person exists.

 **M:**&ensp;Then what is the question?

-**Q:**&ensp;Are persons real, and universals conceptual, or are universals real and persons imaginary?
+**Q:**&ensp;Are persons real and universals conceptual, or are universals real and persons imaginary?

-**M:**&ensp;Neither are real.
+**M:**&ensp;Neither is real.

 **Q:**&ensp;Surely, I am real enough to merit your reply and I am a person.